TritonDataCenter/sdc-headnode/README.md

 On SmartOS:

 First you must create a suitable build zone:
-  - VMAPI or GZ vmadm access to set filesystem permissions on the build zone
+  - VMAPI or GZ vmadm access to set filesystem permissions on the build zone, including the creation of lofi images.
   - provision a zone, params XXX

 Then to set up the zone: